compuphase/demangle/readme.md

 The reason I decided to make my own, is the license: `cp-demangle` is GPL.
 While I release my demangle library as open-source, I want to be able to use it in commercial projects as well.

-As an aside, I used the test file for `cp-demangle`, but did not look at the source code.
+As an aside, for testing, I used many of the tests in the file `demangle-expected.txt`, which is part of the `cp-demangle` project.
+However, I did not look at the source code for `cp-demangle`.
 I therefore consider this code a clean-room implementation.

 ## Background information